This is my Thrivecart review a few months after purchasing it for my business.

 Finally, is the option to give access to affiliates.
 A pretty good way to market and sell your product without ad cost.

-Which takes us to the Fulfilment tab.
+This takes us to the Fulfilment tab.

 Enter your support email address.
 Followed by what should happen after purchase: